 William Lindsey, Gen. Edward Burleson and Eli T. Merriman founded San Marcos, Texas in 1851.
 They bought the Juan Vermendi tract of land along the river and laid out the city.
 Legend says Franciscan Monks paddling up the Guadalupe River discovered a clear river with large springs at its source.
 The Monks named the river San Marcos because the discovery was made on St. Mark’s Day.
 The clear, cold San Marcos River rises from mammoth springs.
 Noted for a profusion of both plant and animal aquatic life, the river is ranked among worlds most fertile.
-White-tailed deer are numerous in the Hill Country and fishing is enjoyed year-round in the San Marcos River and nearby Blanco River.
+White-tailed deer are numerous in the Texas Hill Country and fishing is enjoyed year-round in the San Marcos River and nearby Blanco River.
 Wimberley is a beautiful 15 mile drive away.

 San Marcos is home to the alma mater of Lyndon B. Johnson, Texas State University (formerly Southwest Texas State University).
 The University campus commands an impressive view of the town.